myndzi/syslog2/README.md

 ### Plain object

-You may write any object to the stream, but the following keys have special meaning:
+This module make use of [syslog-streams2](https://www.npmjs.com/package/syslog-streams2) to process messages from objects into the RFC5424 Syslog format.
+You can write a [Bunyan](https://www.npmjs.com/package/bunyan) record, a [Glossy](https://www.npmjs.com/package/glossy) record, or an arbitrary object, with the Bunyan format being preferred.

+#### Bunyan record

+Typically, you would use the bunyan module to write data to the stream, but if you write data that validates against a Bunyan record, it will be interpreted as such.
+Bunyan records look like this:

     {
-		msg: <message>,
+        v: <version>,
         level: <log level>,
+        name: <originating application name>,
+        hostname: <originating hostname>,
+        pid: <originating process id>,
         time: <timestamp>,
-		hostname: <originating hostname>,
-		appName: <originating app name>,
-		msgId: <originating message id>,
-		pid: <originating process id>
+        msg: <log message>
     }

+- v: Supplied by Bunyan.
+The version number of the record schema
+- level: the log level to use.
+You may specify a numerical value from 0-100 or a Bunyan log level string ('fatal', 'error', 'warn', 'info', 'debug', 'trace').
+Case insensitive.
+Left empty, it will default to the syslog 'notice' level.
+- name: A string; defaults to the instantiated value
+- hostname: A string; defaults to the instantiated value
+- pid: The originating proccess ID.
+Left empty, will use the value of `process.pid` or the nil value if unavailable.
+- time: the timestamp to use.
+You may specify a Javascript Date object or any string that can be converted to one. (*Note: Javascript will convert strings in local system time if they do not contain timestamp information*) Left empty, it will default to the current timestamp.
-- message: the message you want to log.
+- msg: the message you want to log.
 Any extra keys not processed into structured data will be appended to this message as JSON.

+Extra keys are added directly to the Bunyan object.

+#### Glossy record

+Glossy records look like this:

+    {
+        facility: <facility>,
+        severity: <severity>,
+        host: <originating hostname>,
+        appName: <originating application name>,
+        pid: <originating process id>,
+        date: <timestamp>,
+        message: <log message>,
+        structuredData: <structured data>
+    }

+- facility: a syslog *facility* identifier, as above; Defaults to the instantiated value.
+- severity: a syslog *severity* identifier
 - level: the log level to use.
 You may specify a numerical value from 0-100 or a Bunyan log level string ('fatal', 'error', 'warn', 'info', 'debug', 'trace').
 Case insensitive.
 Left empty, it will default to the syslog 'notice' level.
+- name: A string; defaults to the instantiated value
+- hostname: A string; defaults to the instantiated value
+- pid: The originating proccess ID.
+Left empty, will use the value of `process.pid` or the nil value if unavailable.
 - time: the timestamp to use.
-You may specify a Javascript Date object or any string that can be converted to one.
-Left empty, it will default to the current timestamp.
+You may specify a Javascript Date object or any string that can be converted to one. (*Note: Javascript will convert strings in local system time if they do not contain timestamp information*) Left empty, it will default to the current timestamp.
-- hostname: A string; defaults to the instantiated value
+- msg: the message you want to log.
+Any extra keys not processed into structured data will be appended to this message as JSON.
 - appName: A string; defaults to the instantiated value
 - msgId: A string; defaults to the instantiated value
-- pid: The originating proccess ID.
-Left empty, will use the value of `process.pid` or the nil value if unavailable.

 ### Misc. unlikelihoods